 Linked tasks with Tableau Prep Conductor

-With Linked tasks in Tableau Prep Conductor, you can now schedule flows to run after one another on Tableau Server.
-Easily automate the orchestration of multiple flow jobs, ensuring they happen in sequence after each task completes successfully.
+With linked tasks in Tableau Prep Conductor, you can now schedule flows to run after one another on Tableau Server.
+Easily automate the orchestration of multiple flow jobs, ensuring they happen in sequence after each task is completed successfully.

-Generate a set of missing rows in a table with Tableau Prep based on dates, date times, or integers.
-Easily fill gaps in data to ensure downstream processes have full and complete datasets to work on, and build more accurate visualizations.
+Generate a set of missing rows in a table with Tableau Prep Conductor based on dates, date times or integers.
+Easily fill gaps in data to ensure downstream processes have full and complete datasets to work on, and build more accurate visualisations.

 Data quality warnings in subscription emails

-Get notified about potential issues with data through Data quality warnings (DQW) directly in email subscriptions.
-Simply click on the link in the email to go directly to the dashboard impacted by the warning, and see additional details right away within the Data Details panel.
+Get notified about potential issues with data through data quality warnings (DQW) directly in email subscriptions.
+Simply click on the link in the email to go directly to the dashboard affected by the warning, and see additional details right away within the Data Details panel.

 Inherited descriptions in web authoring

 With Tableau Catalog, you can now see inherited descriptions right within your web authoring flow.
 If a description for a field or a column exists upstream from that field or column in a data source or a workbook, you'll be able to see information about where the description is inherited from.

 With Tableau for Slack, you can stay up to date on all of your data from anywhere.
 With our new product integrations, you can now get notified directly in Slack for data-driven alerts, when you are @mentioned in a comment, or when someone shares content with you in Tableau.